๐Ÿ—บ๏ธIntro to World Geography

 Why This Matters

-Cultural regions aren't just lines on a map—they represent the spatial expression of shared beliefs, languages, historical experiences, and ways of life that geographers use to make sense of human diversity.
-You're being tested on your ability to recognize how these regions formed, why their boundaries exist where they do, and what processes—colonialism, religious diffusion, trade networks, environmental adaptation—created the cultural landscapes we see today.
+Cultural regions aren't just lines on a map.
+They represent the spatial expression of shared beliefs, languages, historical experiences, and ways of life that geographers use to make sense of human diversity.
+You're being tested on your ability to recognize how these regions formed, why their boundaries exist where they do, and what processes created the cultural landscapes we see today.
+Those processes include colonialism, religious diffusion, trade networks, and environmental adaptation.

 Regions Shaped by Religious Hearths